zhyee/zipstream/README.md

 			}
 		}
 	}
+	if err = zr.Err(); err != nil {
+		log.Fatalf("encounter error: %v", err)
     }
+}
 ```

-## Limitation
+## Limitations

-- Every file in zip archive can read only once for a new Reader, Repeated read is unsupported.
+- Repeatable read is not supported, each file in the zip archive can be read only once per `Reader` instance.
-- Some `central directory header` field is not resolved, such as `version made by`, `internal file attributes`, `external file attributes`, `relative offset of local header`, some `central directory header` field may differ from `local file header`, such as `extra field`.
+- Some `central directory header` fields are unresolved — including `version made by`, `internal file attributes`, `external file attributes` and `relative offset of local header`.
+Additionally, certain other `central directory header` fields (e.g., `extra field`) may differ from their counterparts in the `local file header`.
-- Unable to read multi files concurrently.
+- Concurrent reading of multiple files is not supported.